vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/vtctldclient_GetShardRoutingRules.md

 ---
 ## vtctldclient GetShardRoutingRules

-Shows the currently active shard routing rules.
+Returns the currently active shard routing rules as a JSON document.
 See the documentation on [shard level migrations](../../../vreplication/shardlevelmigrations/) for more information.

 ```
 vtctldclient GetShardRoutingRules